 |Previous College:||West Virginia '12|

-Declan Coll will be entering his third season as an assistant coach for Anabel Hering.
+Declan Coll will be entering his fourth season as an assistant coach for Anabel Hering.

 Prior to arriving at American, Coll served on staffs at Lynchburg, Roanoke and West Virginia.